|

 httpd_bin_dir/httpd -V

 where httpd_bin_dir is the directory where the http daemon is installed.
-For example, on Linux the default location is normally /usr/sbin.
-The -V displays information about the Apache installation, you should receive information like this:
+For example, on Linux, the default location is normally /usr/sbin.
+The -V option displays information about the Apache installation.
+For example:

 Architecture: 32-bit